evant/gradle-retrolambda/README.md

 Android Studio Setup
 --------------------
-Luckily Android Studio already has built-in lambda support!
-Enable it for your android project by going to `File -> Project Structure -> Project` and selecting `8.0 - Lambdas, type annotations etc.` under `Project language level`.

-You should also add these lines to you `build.gradle` so it doesn't try to change the language level on you when you refresh.
+Add these lines to you `build.gradle` to inform the IDE of the language level.

 ```groovy
 android {